PhantomBadger/JumpKing-TwitchRavens/README.md

 - You can re-launch the Installer UI at any point, and click the 'Load Settings' button.
 The Application will attempt to load a valid settings file from the specified Game Directory
 - After which you can edit the settings you desire, click 'Save Settings', and your changes will take effect next time you launch the game

-### Settings Info
-Most of the settings in the Installer have ToolTips or extra text explaining what they do
-- Raven Trigger Types:
-  - **Chat Message:** Spawns a Raven for every Chat Message that appears
-  - **Channel Point:** Spawns a Raven when a chatter redeems a specified Channel Point (Uses the text from that channel point!)
-  - **Insult:** Spawns Ravens when you fall, they choose from a pre-determined list of insults

 ## Uninstallation